 Created by Eric Giroud, a famous industrial designer who is responsible for many award-winning masterpieces produced by such brands as Harry Winston and MB&F, the new ultra-expensive Badollet Ivresse looks deceptively simple.
-However, the timepiece hides inside a complex hand-wound movement with flying tourbillon escapement, which is only visible through an ∞-shaped cutout on the back of the elegantly curved body.
+However, inside its elegant platinum case hides a complex hand-wound movement with flying tourbillon escapement, which is only visible through an ∞-shaped cutout on the back of the sensually curved body.

 There are watches and there are watches.
 Some of them, colorful and full of joy, are primarily associated with VW’s hippie vans.
 Others, grim and matt black, can only look good when accompanied by a tactical vest, a Glock 19 and an MP-5.
 There are watches that go well with pimped Cadillacs on low-profile rubber wrapped around chromed 22-inch rims, and others that are good with a trail-rated Wrangler covered in mud and dust.